refractionPOINT/lce_doc/docs/features.md

 ### Sensor Platforms

-LimaCharlile employs the concepts of sensors to collect telemetry and take action on the endpoint.The LimaCharlie sensors support the following platforms:
+LimaCharlie employs the concepts of sensors to collect telemetry and take action on the endpoint.
+LimaCharlie sensors support the following platforms:

 * Windows XP 32 bit and up.
 * MacOS 10.7 and up.
 * Linux all distributions (including ARM and MIPS).
 * Alpine Linux 64 bit
-* Chrome and ChromeOS
+* Microsoft Edge, Chrome and ChromeOS
+* Docker

 ### Retention

 * Full telemetry and alerts are fully retained for a full year.
-* Indicators of Compromise are also indexed and searchable.
+* Indicators of Compromise are indexed and searchable.

 ### Events Control